 Countries outside the euro area kept up a chorus of pressure for more decisive action to stop the crisis spreading.

-The euro zone needs to show the world it can stand behind its currency, it cannot just wait on developments in Athens and in Rome, Chancellor George Osborne said.
+The euro zone needs to show the world it can stand behind its currency, it cannot just wait on developments in Athens and in Rome, British finance minister George Osborne said.

 Swedish Finance Minister Anders Borg added: Europe is running dry on credibility and a solution to a high debt crisis must be lower debt.
 The responsibility for that falls with the country with high debt and that is obviously Greece and Italy.